CISecurity/ControlsAssessmentSpecification/control-1/control-1.5.rst

 Inputs
 -----------
+#. :code:`GV4`: List of the enterprise’s networks
 #.
-List of the enterprise’s networks
-#.
 List of passive asset discovery tools in use by the organization.
 For each, include the location of the tool's configuration information and which networks it covers.
-#.
-Approved configuration(s) for each passive asset discovery tool.
+#. :code:`GV3`: Approved configuration(s) for each passive asset discovery tool.
 Configurations should include the settings necessary for the tool to be able to update the enterprise's asset inventory

 Operations
 ----------
 #.
-For each passive asset discovery tool provided in Input 2, check the tool's configuration against the appropriate approved configuration from Input 3.
+Identify approved configuratons for passive asset discovery tools using :code:`GV3`
 #.
-Create a list of those tools that are properly configured (becomes M1)
+For each passive asset discovery tool provided in Input 2, check the tool's configuration against the appropriate approved configuration from :code:`GV3`
 	#.
+Enumerate those tools that are properly configured (M1)
-Create a list of those tools that are improperly configured (becomes M2) noting the deviations from proper configuration
+	#.
+Enumerate those tools that are improperly configured (M2) noting the deviations from proper configuration
 #.
 For each of the enterprise's networks provided in Input 1, check to see if at least one properly configured passive asset discovery tool from M1 covers that network.
 	#.
 Create a list of the organization's networks that have coverage from at least one properly configured passive asset discovery tool (M3)
 	#.
 Create a list of the organization's networks that do not have coverage from any properly configured passive asset discovery tools (M4)